AlexLimWY/user-centric-assg/README.md

 - The Hero image was taken from http://www.f-covers.com/ .
 - The Lady Gaga logo was taken from https://shop.ladygaga.com/ .
 ### Acknowledgements
 - I received inspiration for this project from Lady Gaga.
 She is a very famous and talented person who can sing, act and dance.
 She has won numerous singing and acting awards and I thought that it would be interesting to find out how she achieved so much in this short amount of time.
-I wanted to share my findings on this website so that others can learn more about her also.
+I wanted to share my findings on this website so that others can learn more about her.

-mrudge@gmail.com
+- The sticky button for this website was inspired by https://www.haleyschafer.com/, which also uses a sticky button on the right side of the page.